It has been a long wait (far to long in fact, more on that soon), but I finally have my new 2018 Oura Ring wearable.

 Speaking of physical abuse - this ring is tough.
 I am not worried about breaking it.
 With my gen 1 ring I was always never it would crack (yet it never did).
 This ring has a titanium cover, so unless something gets underneath the ring, in between my finger and the ring, I doubt anything could damage the vital electronics within.

-And too date I haven't heard of any Oura Ring users reporting damage to their ring.
+And to date I haven't heard of any Oura Ring users reporting damage to their ring.

 The ring is also water proof, temperature resilient (it was designed in Finland - the home of saunas!) and all electronics are completely sealed off to dust and moisture (thanks to the wireless charging design).
 So I don't see any reason why you would have to take this off for regular daily tasks.

-Oura do recommend taking the ring off when lifting weights.
+Oura does recommend taking the ring off when lifting weights.
 I never followed this advice with my old ring, and continue to wear my new ring when training.

 I will shoot some videos of my training with the ring so you can see how it holds up.
 Stayed tuned for that.